Add a Dropdown list to a table column

 The following example shows a list of digital camera products.
 Each digital camera has more than one free add-on associated with it.
 After the user selects a camera, they can select the free add-on from the related dropdown list.

 To use a dropdown list, store the information in a previously defined database, .NET method, or Web service call.For example, when creating a Staff Location Details table, enter the location details for each Staff member.
 Office location details appear in the Location table of the database.
 Map the Location column of the Staff Location Details table to the Location table of the database.

 At runtime, when you add a row to the Staff Location Details table and enter location, the dropdown list is populated with the contents of the Location table.
 You can then select the location for a specific staff person.

 For example, if Bryan Walsh works in the London office, select London from the Location list.

 - On the Data type list, select String.

 For Value and text, additionally provide Text width% and Value width%.

 Data source list, select one of the following options:

+This option is available for normal and capture forms.
 You can dynamically populate the drop-down list for capture table cell of a choice type.
 However, for forms prior to 7.6.0, the default value set in the static data source is applied even if the dynamic data source is configured.
 You must regenerate the forms to allow dynamic population of data.

 Dynamic: To use dynamic data in a drop-down list in a table column, create or select a .NET method, Web service, or DB query action.The used action should return array type parameter.
 Assign the Table to the return array parameter.
 Select the <TableName.TableColumn.Text> and <TableName.TableColumn.Value> properties in the required array columns.